1Vandhana/Weather_Forecast_App/README.md

 //--Screenshots--//

-Example:Weather_Forecast_App for New York City
+Example:Weather_Forecast_App for :New York City